 Consumers' desire to purchase products and services from companies that demonstrate commitment to sustainability, including mitigating climate change and adapting to its consequences, is an emerging trend.
 Bell's award-winning leadership on managing its environmental footprint thus presents an opportunity to differentiate itself.
 This competitive advantage could increase the demand for our products and services, and positively impact company value by improving our brand value and reputation.
-For more information about our numerous sustainability and environmental protection initiatives, please see our Corporate Responsibility report in the Responsibility section of our website.
+For more information about our numerous sustainability and environmental protection initiatives, see our Corporate Responsibility report on our website.